 We essentially have the entire world at our fingertips through the internet, and to not use that to our advantage would be silly.

-Using the internet as our starting point allows us to understand:
+Using the internet to apply for NP jobs as our starting point allows us to understand:

 - What types of jobs are available in our geographic area (or the area we are moving to)